 Women experiencing a UTI often report burning, itching, and/or pain when urinating and also cite an increased frequency to urinate throughout the day.
 UTIs can be the result of a complex intersection of factors, ranging from gender to age to diagnosable health conditions.
 Unfortunately, women are simply more susceptible to the occasional UTI than are men, due to contrasting lengths of each gender’s urethras.
 Luckily, many women have found solace in utilizing probiotics that restore balance in their bodies and succeed in

 UTIs can be caused by improper wiping techniques (aka wiping back to front), as well as infrequent urination after sexual intercourse.
 However, many women find themselves susceptible to UTIs regardless of their preventative strategies.
-In these cases, oftentimes, a doctor will recommend a few common methods to deal with urinary tract infections that make an unexpected appearance.
+In these cases, Austin urologist will recommend a few common methods to deal with urinary tract infections that make an unexpected appearance.

 If you’ve ever dealt with a UTI, chances are high that your doctor recommended drinking a good amount of cranberry juice.
 While some believe this age-old classic is yet another medical myth, cranberries have been scientifically proven to contain proanthocyanidins that help prevent the harmful bacteria associated with UTIs from spreading to your bladder or kidney.